ch8n/awesome-kotlin-extensions/README.md

 ## :hand: About
-Hola Amigos! 🙌, Welcome to AndroidBites collections of Extensions, this is a place where I keep all of my faviourite kotlin extension, some are creation from my own and other are gathered from various sources.
+Hola Amigos! 🙌, Welcome to AndroidBites collection, this repo is a place where I keep all of my faviourite kotlin extension, some are creation of my own and other are gathered from various sources.
 So this is the one point stop where I point my fellow android devs 👩‍💻 to get some quality extensions.

 Btw do checkout my website 👉 [AndroidBites](https://chetangupta.net), I share all my stuff there, my learnings, my snippets, my research all are here.
 I believe in sharing so if you like to share too your always invited to contribute! 🤩